 Assets and property of NADB are immune from legal process and cannot be subject to any seizure, attachment, or other expropriation or foreclosure prior to delivery of final judgment against NADB.
 In addition, NADB's Directors, Managing Director and Deputy Managing Director, officers and staff employees have immunity from legal process with respect to acts performed by them in their official capacity (except when NADB has expressly waived this immunity).
-These individuals are also afforded the same privileges in respect of traveling facilities as are accorded by each member country to representatives, officials and employees of comparable rank of the other member country and when not local nationals, the same immunities from immigration restrictions, alien registration requirements and national service obligations and the same facilities as are accorded by each member country to the representatives, officials, and employees of comparable rank of the other member country to the representatives, officials, and employees of comparable rank of the other member country to the representatives, officials, and employees of comparable rank of the other member country.
+These individuals are also afforded the same privileges in respect of traveling facilities as are accorded by each member country to representatives, officials and employees of comparable rank of the other member country and when not local nationals, the same immunities from immigration restrictions, alien registration requirements and national service obligations and the same facilities as are accorded by each member country to the representatives, officials, and employees of comparable rank of the other member country.